My Alopecia (Hair Loss) Story

-In the summer of 2006, everything was going as expected and my hair was finally growing to a satisfactory length past my shoulders or at least that’s what I thought.
+In the summer of 2006, everything was going as expected.
+My hair was finally growing to a satisfactory length past my shoulders or at least that’s what I thought.
 I had determined enough was enough of overly processing and dyeing my hair.
-My hair was truly damaged and I needed a protective hairstyle that coincided with my lifestyle.
-I remembered braids were fun, but it took eight hours to install and plus I couldn’t handle braids hugging tightly around my edges.
+With truly damaged hair I knew I needed a protective hairstyle that coincided with my lifestyle.
+I remembered braids were fun, but it took eight hours to install.
+Plus, I couldn’t handle braids hugging tightly around my edges.
 So instead, I opted to wear hair extensions.
 All of the complaints I heard from others about their dilemma with wearing hair extensions, I didn’t experience at all.
-In fact, once I kept my hair in cornrows (braided flat), washed once or every two weeks, and applied hair oil to my scalp…I saw a huge difference in my hair growth and had no idea alopecia was in my near future.
+In fact, once I kept my hair in cornrows (braided flat), washed it once or every two weeks, and applied hair oil to my scalp…I saw a huge difference in my hair growth and had no idea alopecia was in my near future.

-I used texturizers after my hair extensions were removed.
+At this time, texturizers were used after my hair extensions were removed.
 This process allowed me to comb through and maintain my natural hair with ease without making the process dreadful.
-I kept my hair extensions installed for 2.5 to 3 months with washes in between and saw my edges thicken over time.
-I took progress pictures of my natural hair and was so thrilled that I had to share them with my friends.
+My routine was to keep my hair extensions installed for 2.5 to 3 months with washes in between and saw my edges thicken over time.
+Grinning from ear to ear I captured a ton of pictures I had to share with my friends.

 A couple of months passed and I noticed my edges were thinning, but again didn’t put a lot of thought into it since I wore hair extensions.
 I waited a little too long to have the extensions removed in February 2008.
-As my hair stylist carefully removed my hair extensions, there was complete silence and a sudden question of, “What happened to your edges and your hair?”
-I couldn’t comprehend, until I saw my natural hair on the floor which had shed from the root of my scalp.
+As my hair stylist carefully removed my hair extensions, there was complete silence and a sudden question, “What happened to your edges and your hair?”
+I couldn’t comprehend until I saw my natural hair on the floor which had shed from the root of my scalp.
 I literally didn’t recognize myself in the mirror.
 The lack of density and volume was no longer there, my hair was three different lengths, and my edges completely vanished.
-She asked, “What did you change, what did you do differently, are you taking a new medication?”
+She asked, “What did you change, what did you do differently, and are you taking a new medication?”
 I was completely oblivious to what might have changed.
-She proceeded with my routine hair extensions install and I was on my way out of the door afterwards.
+She proceeded with my routine hair extension install and I was on my way out of the door afterward.

-I pondered on those questions for two weeks and returned to my hair stylist with an answer during my next appointment.
+For two weeks I pondered on these questions and returned to my hairstylist with an answer during my next appointment.
 I realized and informed her the only thing that changed was my birth control.
-A couple of days later, I followed through with a phone to call to my GYN and explained I was experiencing an adverse effect from the Yaz birth control and my hair had fallen out.
+A couple of days later, I followed through with a phone call to my GYN and explained I was experiencing an adverse effect from the Yaz birth control and my hair had fallen out.
 To my surprise, she mentioned Yaz birth control didn’t have any known side effects and this is the first she’s heard of it.
 I explained that I wanted to revert back to the previous birth control and I thought this would fix the issue.
 I was wrong.
 My problem didn’t go away, it only intensified.
 For other reasons, I didn’t return to her office, besides I was in the process of moving to another city and state.

 I moved to Jacksonville, NC in October 2008 and I was under a lot of duress from being unemployed and other personal matters.
-I felt home-sick, stressed, depressed and fatigued.
-Low and behold my hair was still shedding, edges were completely gone, voice was slightly raspy, nails were brittle, and acne was more prevalent than ever before.
-I failed to take care of myself and these symptoms continued into the summer of 2009.
+Most of this time I was home-sick, stressed, depressed, and fatigued.
+Low and behold my hair was still shedding, edges were completely gone, my voice was slightly raspy, my nails were brittle, and acne was more prevalent than ever before.
+Failing to take care of myself, these symptoms continued into the summer of 2009.
 I shared my symptoms with my mother and she suggested I get tested to ensure I didn’t have an endocrine issue.
 So, I scheduled an appointment with my nurse practitioner.
 My lab results were returned a week or so later and he explained it was abnormal and I needed to schedule an appointment with an Endocrinologist for further analysis.
-This doctor was an hour drive away, but I knew it was imperative to find out more.
+This doctor was an hour’s drive away, but I knew it was imperative to find out more.

 In 2010, I scheduled an appointment with a local Dermatologist in Jacksonville, NC.
 I was prescribed Clobetasol Propionate Topical solution for a while and then switched to an ointment formula.
 I didn’t notice a significant change so Rogaine was recommended.
 I tried the Men’s Rogaine 5% (Minoxidil) foam for five months and saw progress, but unwanted hair grew in places where I wasn’t expecting so I chose to use the Women’s Rogaine 2% (Minoxidil) for six months.
 I knew I didn’t want to use Rogaine forever and needed a permanent solution so I visited my Endocrinologist again and she prescribed me Spironolactone 50 mg twice daily to assist with the growth of my edges.
 Unfortunately, I experienced an adverse reaction.
 My hair shed profusely over weeks and once I stopped taking the medication the shedding stopped.
 After this experience, I was so desperate I returned to the Men’s Rogaine 5% for a few months.